CycleCloud/cyclecloud_tutorials/Lab3/Tutorial.md

 access the blob container associated with the locker.
-You could create a [SAS key for the container](https://docs.microsoft.com/en-us/cli/azure/storage/account?view=azure-cli-latest#az-storage-account-generate-sas) and use that, but for the purpose of this tutorial the service principal used in Tutorial 1 will be used.
+You could create a [SAS key for the container](https://docs.microsoft.com/en-us/cli/azure/storage/account?view=azure-cli-latest#az-storage-account-generate-sas) and use that, but for the purpose of this lab the service principal used in Lab 1 will be used.

 - Edit the cyclecloud config file `~/.cycle/config.ini`:
 ```